zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  A message could not be written to the response
+  A message could not be written to the response.

   **Action:**